Virginia Rep. Tom Garrett won't seek re-election to get treatment for alcoholism

 (CNN)Rep. Tom Garrett of Virginia said Monday he won't run for re-election this year because he wants to seek treatment for alcoholism, becoming the 44th Republican in the House to retire ahead of the 2018 elections.

-Garrett, a member of the conservative House Freedom Caucus, announced his decision in a video statement, previously reported on by The Washington Post, in which he also made the announcement that he's an alcoholic.
-CNN later obtained the video.
+Garrett, a member of the conservative House Freedom Caucus, announced his decision in a video statement, in which he also made the announcement that he's an alcoholic.

 "Here's one area where I haven't been honest.
 The tragedy is that any person Republican, Democrat or independent, who's known me for any period of time and has any integrity knows two things: I am a good man, and I am an alcoholic," Garrett said in the video.
 "This is the hardest statement that I have ever publicly made, by far.
 It's also the truth"